-Many women drink alcohol to relax, feel good and take the edge off life, but new evidence suggests skipping that daily glass of wine is a better way to boost their mental health.
+Many women drink alcohol to relax, feel good and take the edge off life, but recent evidence suggests skipping that daily glass of wine is a better way to boost their mental health.

-Women who quit alcohol improved their mental well-being, researchers reported this week in CMAJ (Canadian Medical Association Journal).
-The study comes as many Americans are trying out an alcohol-free life as part of the “sober-curious” movement.
+Women who quit alcohol improved their mental well-being, researchers reported in CMAJ (Canadian Medical Association Journal).

 “Our findings suggest caution in recommendations that moderate drinking could improve health-related quality of life,” Herbert Pang, one of the study co-authors and an assistant professor at the School of Public Health at The University of Hong Kong, told TODAY.